Boy, 5, Dies After Being Crushed At Popular Atlanta Rotating Restaurant

 According to Pickard, the floor is equipped with a motion sensor that shuts down the system when it senses that something is trapped.
 Pickard confirmed that the sensor did shut down the rotating floor, but it was too late for the boy.

-Numerous staff and patrons tried in vain to help the child and then give first aid once he had been freed from the space before first responders arrived.
+Numerous staff and patrons tried in vain to help the child, and then give first aid once he had been freed from the space before first responders arrived.

 “The amount of people who were helping was amazing,” Pickard told WXIA.
 “They were moving furniture, they were pulling chairs — chairs that were bolted to the floor — they were pulling them up to try to get the child out.”